|

 Mescalin raises all colors to a higher power and makes the

-percipient aware of innumerable fine shades of difference, to which, at
+percipient aware of innumerable fine shades, to which, ordinarily,

 For the moment, mescalin had delivered me from "the world of selves, of